Particular/Workshop/README.md

 To complete the exercises, you require a Windows machine and Visual Studio.
 You must be using a Windows client edition, such as Windows 10, rather than a server edition, such as Windows Server 2016.
 The Particular Platform Installer does not support server editions of Windows.

+Although specific versions of the pre-requisites are mentioned here, later versions may also work.
+When we confirm that the exercises work with later versions of the pre-requisites, we will update these instructions to refer to those later versions.

 #### Visual Studio

 Install [Visual Studio 2017](https://www.visualstudio.com) (Community, Professional, or Enterprise) with the following workloads: